The Magic Wand tool selects pixels of the scan image (either color or disparity) that are similar to the pixel at the click location.

 Modify Edge: Grows or shrinks the selection by a set number of pixels (between 1px and 10px).

-- Fit Accuracy: Adjust the allowed error between the mask and the generated curve.
-Higher values mean more vertices and a closer fit.
+- Accuracy: Adjust the allowed error between the mask and the generated curve.
+Higher values mean more vertices.

 - Click the Done button when you are satisfied with your Magic Wand selection.
 A final mask with adjustable vertices will be created based on the selection.